ideas-lab-nus/vizpro/docs/README.md

 The List View Component
 </p>

-- The `List View` functions similar to the `Option List` but it allows multiple option selection and is rendered as a json tree view by default.
+- The `list view` functions similar to the `option list` but it allows multiple option selection and is rendered as a json tree view by default.

 ### File Upload
 <p align="center">